 - Aaron Rodgers led the Green Bay Packers to a Super Bowl Championship, and was named Super Bowl MVP for his performance

-- Awarded as the NFL's Most Valuable Player twice in his career, setting the record for most consecutive pass attempts (512) at home without an interception
+- Awarded as the NFL's Most Valuable Player three times in his career, setting the record for most consecutive pass attempts (512) at home without an interception

 - NFL's all-time career leader in passer rating during the regular season with a rating of 104.1